-- Act as RCG4-WCA focal point for requests in a specific thematic area; - Provide support to national education ministries and institutions, local education groups, and key national and regional partners in areas of expertise; - Develop, implement, monitor progress and report on an agreed work plan; - Conduct and/or organize research, knowledge sharing and capacity development activities in thematic areas; - Support in the strategic and thematic area to country and regional partners through flexible mechanisms; - Brief and disseminate relevant information on policy changes, recent findings, etc. to keep RCG4-WCA members updated; - Flag emerging issues of importance to the rest of the RCG4-WCA; - Consult with key regional partners to seek guidance on areas where more joint support by the RCG4-WCA is needed.
+- Act as RCG4-WCA focal point for requests in a specific thematic area; - Provide support to national education ministries and institutions, local education groups, and key national and regional partners in areas of expertise; - Develop, implement, monitor progress and report on an agreed work plan; - Conduct and/or organize research, knowledge sharing and capacity development activities in thematic areas; - Support country and regional partners through flexible mechanisms in strategic and thematic areas; - Brief and disseminate relevant information on policy changes, recent findings, etc. to keep RCG4-WCA members updated; - Flag emerging issues of importance for the RCG4-WCA; - Consult with key regional partners to seek guidance on areas where more joint support by the RCG4-WCA is needed.